 How did you two meet?

-Facebook even wants to know how I met Brad!
+Facebook even wants to when how I met Brad!

 Here’s the problem: We can’t agree on when we first met.

 However, our differing answers to that question show you how nerdy we both